Quantum simulation of non-equilibrium dynamics and thermalization in the Schwinger model: Hamiltonian formulation of the Schwinger model in the continuum

 For the Hamiltonian formulation of the Schwinger model, we will work in the axial gauge $A_0=0$.
 We denote the spatial component of the gauge field by $A_1=-A^1=A$ and we write the field strength tensor as $F^{10}=-F^{01}=E=\partial^0 A$.
 The canonical momenta $\Pi_\psi$ and $\Pi_A$ associated with the fermion and gauge fields, respectively, can be written as

 The nontrivial (anti-)commutation relations from canonical quantization are given by

 The Hamiltonian density is then given by

 From now on, we will assume that all fields are in the Schr\"odinger picture.
-We note that due to the axial gauge choice, Gauss's law is not generated by the equations of motion.
-Therefore, we have to impose $e\psi^\dagger\psi=\partial_1 E$ when we construct the physical Hilbert space below.
+We note that in the Hamiltonian approach, Gauss's law is not generated by the equations of motion.
+Therefore, we have to impose $e\psi^\dagger\psi= - \partial_1 E$ when we construct the physical Hilbert space below.

 For later convenience, we introduce the spatial Wilson line, the gauge link, as \be U(z,y) &=& \ml{P}\exp\bigg( -ie \int_y^z \diff x A^1(x) \bigg) = \ml{P}\exp\bigg( ie \int_y^z \diff x A_1(x) \bigg) \nn\\ &=& \sum_{n=0}^\infty \frac{(ie)^n}{n!} \int_y^z \diff x_1 \int_y^z \diff x_2 \cdots \int_y^z \diff x_n \ml{P}\big( A_1(x_1) A_1(x_2) \cdots A_1(x_n) \big)\,, \ee where $\ml{P}$ denotes the path ordering operator.
 Using $[E(x), A_1(y)] = -i\delta(x-y)$ and \be \Big[ E(y), \ml{P}\big( A_1(x_1) A_1(x_2) \cdots A_1(x_n) \big) \Big] &=& -i\delta(y-x_1) \ml{P}\big( A_1(x_2)A_1(x_3) \cdots A_1(x_n) \big) \nn\\ &&- i\delta(y-x_2) \ml{P}\big( A_1(x_1) A_1(x_3)A_1(x_4) \cdots A_1(x_n) \big) \nn\\ && - \cdots \nn\\ && - i\delta(y-x_n) \ml{P}\big( A_1(x_1) A_1(x_2) \cdots A_1(x_{n-1}) \big) \,, \ee we find \be \big[ E(y), U(z,y) \big] = e U(z,y) \,. \ee